Optimal Test-Data Piling in HDLSS Classification with Covariance Heterogeneity: Data Piling of Independent Test Data

-To understand this phenomenon, we focus on the geometric representation of HDLSS data. \citet{Jung2012a} showed that in one class case, HDLSS data from strongly spiked covariance model (that is, $\beta_k = 1$) can asymptotically be decomposed into random and deterministic parts; the random variation remains in ${\rm span}(\uv_1)$, while the deterministic structure (that is, the simplex described in Remark~\ref{rem:eq_vs_ne}) remains in the orthogonal complement of ${\rm span}(\uv_1)$.
-For sufficiently large $p$, $\hat\uv_1$ explains the most important variation along $\uv_1$ in the data from both classes, while $\hat\uv_2, \ldots, \hat\uv_{n_1-1}$ account for the deterministic simplex with edge length $\sqrt{2}\tau_1 \sqrt{p}$ for data only from the first class.
-Then $\hat\uv_{n_1}$ explains remaining variation along $\uv_1$ in the data from both classes, which is smaller than the variance $\tau_1^2$ of the first class but larger than the variance $\tau_2^2$ of the second class.
-Lastly, $\hat\uv_{n_1+1}, \ldots, \hat\uv_{n-2}$ account for the deterministic simplex with edge length $\sqrt{2}\tau_2\sqrt{p}$ for data only from the second class.
-We emphasize that this result can be obtained with probability $1$.
-Note that if $\tau_1^2 = \tau_2^2$, then only $\hat\uv_1$ explains variation along $\uv_1$ in the data, while the other sample eigenvectors explain the deterministic simplex for data from both classes. \end{example}
+Perhaps surprisingly, which eigenvector, $\hat\uv_2$ or $\hat\uv_{n_1}$, captures the variation is decided at random.
+To understand this phenomenon, recall the geometric representation of HDLSS data: \citet{Jung2012a} showed that HDLSS data from a strongly spiked covariance model (that is, $\beta_k = 1$) can asymptotically be decomposed into random and deterministic parts; the random variation remains in ${\rm span}(\uv_{(k),1})$, while the deterministic simplex structure with edge length $\tau_k \sqrt{p}$ remains in the orthogonal complement of ${\rm span}(\uv_{(k),1})$.
+For sufficiently large $p$, $\hat\uv_1$ explains the most important variation within $\Uc = {\rm span}(\uv_{(1),1}, \uv_{(2),1})$ in the data from both classes.
+If the remaining variation within $\Uc$ in the data from both classes is larger than $\tau_1^2p$, then this variation is captured by $\hat\uv_{2}$, while $\hat\uv_{3}, \ldots, \hat\uv_{n_1}$ (and $\hat\uv_{n_1+1}, \ldots, \hat\uv_{n-2}$) explain the deterministic simplex of data with edge length $\tau_1\sqrt{p}$ (and $\tau_2\sqrt{p}$) from the first (and second) class, respectively.
+In contrast, if the remaining variation is smaller than $\tau_1^2p$, then the roles of $\hat\uv_{2}$ and $\hat\uv_{n_1}$ are reversed, thus $\hat\uv_{n_1}$ explains the remaining variation.
+In Section~\ref{sec:test data piling signal subspace} and Appendix~\ref{app:asymptotic properties of sample covariance matrix} of the supplemental materials, we will see that this variation may be either larger or smaller than $\tau_1^2p$ depending on the true leading principal components scores of training data $\Xc$. \end{example}